Symphoricarpos: Description

 Symphoricarpos leaves are 1.5–5 cm long, rounded, entire or with one or two lobes at the base.
 The flowers are small, greenish-white to pink, in small clusters of 5–15 together in most species, solitary or in pairs in some (e.g. S. microphyllus).
 The fruit is conspicuous, 1–2 cm in diameter, soft, varying from white (e.g. S. albus) to pink (S. microphyllus) to red (S. orbiculatus) and in one species (S. sinensis), blackish purple.
 When the white berries are broken open, the interior looks like fine, sparkling granular snow.
 The flesh is spongy and contains two 2–5 mm long, whitish stone seeds.
 The seeds, which contain endosperm and a small embryo, are egg-shaped and more or less flattened.
 They have a very tough, hard, impermeable covering, and so are very hard to germinate and may lie dormant for up to ten years.

+The berries are not edible but have a wintergreen flavor, similar to the related wintergreen plant (Gaultheria procumbens).

 The white berries create a cracking sound when they are stepped into firm ground.